-If you activate Weather Alert Watch while operating in scan mode, the radio checks the most recently-used weather channel every seven seconds, then continues scanning the next channel in memory.
+If you activate Weather Alert Watch while operating in scan mode, the radio checks the most recently-used weather channel every 7 seconds, then continues scanning the next channel in memory.

-To turn Weather Alert Watch on or off, press and hold CALL-MENU while the radio is idle.
-Select Setup and then WX-Alert Mode.
-Use CHANNEL UP and CHANNEL DOWN to choose WX Alert Mode setting On or Off.
+To turn Weather Alert Watch

+on or off, press and hold CALL-MENU while the radio is idle.
+Select Setup and then WX Alert Mode.
+Turn the PUSH/ENTER knob to choose On or Off, and press PUSH/ENTER to select.